salesforcecli/plugin-org/messages/delete.md

 # deprecation

-The force:org:delete command is deprecated.
-Try "org delete scratch" or "org delete sandbox" instead.
+The force:org:delete command is deprecated and will be removed on November 6, 2024.
+Use "org delete scratch" or "org delete sandbox" instead.

 # description